 29 And the Lord knew their thoughts, and it came to pass when they were building they cast the arrows toward the heavens, and all the arrows fell upon them filled with blood,* and when they saw them they said to each other, Surely we have slain all those that are in heaven.

-*This reference to blood seems symbolic, “We will ascend into heaven and smite him with bows and spears,” although they may have launched arrows as an insult to God, indicating great vitriol.
+*This reference to blood seems symbolic: “We will ascend into heaven and smite him with bows and spears.”
+However, they may have launched arrows as an insult to God, indicating incredible vitriol.

 30 For this was from the Lord in order to cause them to err, and in order; to destroy them from off the face of the ground.